 Welcome back to our Ecommerce Checklist series.
-In the first installment, I told you how to step up your product page game by writing better names/descriptions, using better images, adding product reviews and harnessing the power of video.
+In the first installment, I told you how to step up your product pages by writing better names/descriptions, using better images, adding product reviews and harnessing the power of video.

-This second installment shows you easy, implementable steps to increase your conversion rate by focusing on your site’s look, feel and overall user experience — also known as ecommerce optimization.
+This second installment shows you easy, implementable steps to increase your conversion rate of your ecommerce website by focusing on your it’s look, feel and overall user experience — also known as ecommerce optimization.

 Before you invest any money in paid search campaigns, display advertising or social media ads, it’s imperative that you get your homepage and site structure down cold.
 You can drive all the traffic in the world, but if you don’t optimize your site design for conversion, you won’t get a return on that investment.

 Turning shoppers into buyers starts with a quick glance at your homepage.

 Put on your “customer hat” (mine is a customer fez) and take a look at your homepage.
 Now ask yourself two questions:

 - Can shoppers tell what you sell within three seconds?